• Free shipping

 - Poor acoustics in offices and work environments

-- Noise from ventilation, machines, or technical installations
+- Noise from ventilation, machinery, or technical installations

-- Vibrations and structure-borne noise from machines or equipment
+- Vibrations and structure-borne noise from machinery or equipment

-Acoustic problems arise in many different environments, including homes, apartments, offices, restaurants, schools, studios, conference rooms, and industrial premises.
+Acoustic problems arise in many different environments, including homes, apartments, offices, restaurants, schools, studios, conference rooms, and industrial facilities.

 Digital acoustic consulting – free of charge

-In many cases, sound problems can be analyzed without a site visit.
-By sending us pictures and information about the room, we can often identify the cause of the problem and provide recommendations for appropriate measures.
+In many cases, sound issues can be analyzed without an on-site visit.
+By sending photos and information about the room, we can often identify the cause of the problem and provide recommendations for appropriate solutions.

-To make the analysis as clear as possible, it is helpful if you send:
+To ensure the analysis is as clear as possible, please send:

-2. Measurements of the room, such as ceiling height, width, and length
+2. Room dimensions, such as ceiling height, width, and length

-3. Information about what is causing the sound
+3. Information about what is causing the noise

 4. A brief description of how the problem is experienced

-After reviewing the information, we will get back to you with specific recommendations regarding, for example, the placement of sound absorbers, sound insulation solutions, or vibration damping methods.
+After reviewing the information, we will get back to you with concrete recommendations regarding, for example, the placement of sound absorbers, sound insulation solutions, or vibration damping methods.

-The digital acoustic consultation is free of charge and is often an effective first step in understanding what is causing the noise problem.
+The digital acoustic consultation is free of charge and is often an effective first step toward understanding the cause of the noise problem.

-Send us pictures and information about the room and we will make an initial assessment free of charge.
+Send us photos and information about the room, and we’ll provide an initial assessment at no cost.

-Contact us for a free digital acoustic consultation
+Contact us for a free digital acoustics consultation

 On-site acoustic consulting

-For more extensive or complex sound problems, a site visit may be the best option.
-During the visit, we analyze how sound behaves in the room or building and what factors affect the sound environment, such as construction, materials, installations, and room design.
+For more extensive or complex acoustic issues, an on-site visit may be the best option.
+During the visit, we analyze how sound behaves in the room or building and what factors influence the acoustic environment, such as construction, materials, installations, and the room’s layout.

 - Review of the sound problem together with the customer